passbolt/passbolt_help/_posts/configure/2023-02-27-configure-login-authentication-smtp.md

 ## Google

-Passbolt is providing two different Google SMTP: Google Workspace and Google Email.
+Passbolt provides two different options for Google: Google Workspace and Google Email.

 **Google Workspace** is a paid productivity suite that includes business email, cloud storage, video conferencing, and other collaboration tools.
 It is designed for use by businesses and organizations of all sizes, and provides additional features such as custom email addresses, shared calendars, and team drives.